dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 ```

 ## Application of Template route

-To understsna it better let's take a realife usecase
+To understand it better let's take a real life use case:

 * Fake Store API - we want to make a simple get request for the users.
 * Show demo to the learners how users and id returns the data in Fake Store API
 **[Ask the learners]**
 If the route is given how are you going to get the data and represent it in this HTML?
 -> `useEffect` with an empty list
 * Before rendering we will just check if the user data is not null then we will print the user data else we will provide some placeholder like `loading...`.

 ```jsx
 function Users(props) {
     // console.log(props.isAdmin);